TimCares/MasterThesis/docs/thesis/experiments/discussion_of_results.typ

   width: 50%,
   "../figures/vl_models_rank_overview.png"),
   caption: [
     Overview of vision-language model landscape.
-Bubble sizes represent the number of parameters, also shown in parentheses next to the model name.
+Bubble sizes represent the number of parameters (also shown in parentheses next to the model name).
 The number of image-text pairs used is in log scale, and the retrieval performance is the average of the R@1 scores on COCO @coco and Flickr30k @flickr30k.
 We denote red bubbles as the direct application of a pretrained model on image-text retrieval, and blue bubbles as models that were finetuned on the retrieval task after pretraining.
-Visual N-Grams @visual_n_grams was developed in 2016 as a first proof-of-concept for vision-language models.
+Visual N-Grams @visual_n_grams was developed in 2017 as a first proof-of-concept for vision-language models.
 ],
 ) <vl_models_rank_overview>